157 Dead in Ethiopian Airlines Crash

-All 157 passengers aboard an Ethiopian Airlines flight that crashed soon after takeoff Sunday morning were killed, according to the airline, CNN reports.
-The flight had left Bole International Airport in Ethiopia on its way to Nairobi, Kenya when contact was lost about six minutes following takeoff.
+All 157 passengers aboard an Ethiopian Airlines flight — which crashed soon after takeoff Sunday morning — were killed, according to the airline, CNN reports.
+The flight left Bole International Airport in Ethiopia on its way to Nairobi, Kenya, when contact was lost about six minutes following takeoff.

 The airline has reported that the plane, flight number ET302, was a Boeing 737 MAX 8.
 A spokesperson also stated that passengers represented 35 different nationalities and included individuals from Kenya, Canada, Ethiopia, Italy, the United Kingdom, and the United States.
 Separately, a Chinese embassy spokesperson indicated that there were eight Chinese passengers on board.

-Tewolde GebreMariam, CEO of the airline, held a press conference in which he shared with reporters that the pilot had quickly reported technical problems and requested permission to turn back to the airport.
-Per records from Air Traffic Control, permission was granted, but the pilot was not able to successfully bring the plane back for a safe landing.
+Tewolde GebreMariam, CEO of the airline, held a press conference, in which he shared with reporters that the pilot had quickly reported technical problems and requested permission to turn back to the airport.
+Per records from air traffic control, permission was granted, but the pilot was unable to successfully bring the plane back for a safe landing.
 It was not immediately clear whether the crash took place prior to a landing attempt or during one.
 GebreMariam said he had visited the site as smoke continued to clear.

 “As it is a fresh incident, we have not been able to determine the cause.
 As I said, it is a brand new airplane with no technical remarks, flown by a senior pilot and there is no cause that we can attribute at this time,” he said.
 “The routine maintenance check didn’t reveal any problems.”